egonolieux/personal-conventions/languages/general.md

 ## Structure

-- Avoid nesting `if` statements; prefer to return early when a precondition fails.
+- Avoid nesting `if` statements for improved readability; prefer to return early when a precondition fails.
 - Use trailing commas if the language supports it.
 - Insert a blank line between a `return` statement and other statements or expressions.